East Kent Railway (heritage)

 The East Kent Railway (EKR) is a heritage railway in Kent, England.
 It is located at Shepherdswell station on the London and Chatham to Dover mainline.
 The line was constructed between 1911 and 1917 to serve the Kent Coalfields.
 See East Kent Light Railway for details of the original lines.
 The Kent Collieries were mostly a failure with only Tilmanstone on the line producing any viable commercial coal and commercial traffic over the line.

 The line is operated by heritage diesel locomotives.
 It is home to a collection of heritage diesel locomotives including a British Rail Class 08, DEMU and electric multiple units including an in service British Rail Class 404 built in the 1930s and a more modern British Rail Class 365, which is to be used as a restaurant and a major events venue.

 At Shepherdswell, there is a large cafe, a large 15 acre woodland area with walking routes, a gauge miniature railway, a gauge woodland miniature railway, a model railway and a small museum.
-Shepherdswell is where the railway undertakes it maintenance and overhaul works and is very much a working railway yard.
+Shepherdswell is where the railway undertakes its maintenance and overhaul works and is very much a working railway yard.

 At Eythorne, there is a Class 365 EMU that has been converted to a restaurant and bar.
 There is a General Utility Van built by BR that used to carry elephants which is in the process of being converted to a small holiday let.
 The old Selling Signal Box is also here with a history of the East Kent Railway both past and present inside along with the original Faversham signalling panel.
 Eythorne Station plays host to a variety of features on special event days.
 Eythorne is the picture of a pretty countryside station.

 The railway holds special events throughout the year, ranging from railway enthusiast events to beer festivals along with family fun weekends.

 On the line there is Golgotha Tunnel (situated between Shepherdswell and Eythorne), 477 yd long, making it the eighth longest tunnel on a UK Heritage Railway in Preservation.
 The tunnel was built in typical Colonel Stephens style by building double track portals but only excavating a single track internally to save money.